-Pile driving equipment should be thoroughly checked as soon as the contractor delivers it to the job.
-In checking the contractor's equipment, the inspector and pile driving foreperson should see that:
+Pile driving equipment should be thoroughly checked as soon as the Contractor delivers it to the job.
+In checking the Contractor's equipment, the Inspector and pile driving foreperson should see that:

-- 1. The equipment proposed for use meets the requirements of the job - 2.
-The leads are sturdy, smooth, and straight - 3.
-The hammer falls freely in the leads - 4.
-The blocks in the driving head of the hammer are not badly worn operation.
+- 1. the equipment proposed for use meets the requirements of the job; - 2. the leads are sturdy, smooth, and straight; - 3. the hammer falls freely in the leads; and - 4. the blocks in the driving head of the hammer are not badly worn.

+Inspecting the hammer is very important since it is the most essential piece of equipment of the pile driving operation.
 The hammer must operate properly so that it delivers its rated energy to the pile.
-If the hammer does not, then the inspector's estimation of the pile bearing value will be virtually meaningless.
+If the hammer does not, then the Inspector's estimation of the pile bearing value will be virtually meaningless.